Proposal Solicitation Notice

 Scored proposals are delivered to the MAC by the TAC, where they are reviewed based upon management priorities and statewide priorities that extend beyond technical scientific and conservation benefit.
 Each Region/Branch is allocated 10 points to distribute among projects based on recommendations.

-The Director is delegated 50 discretionary points to distribute during his review to use for CDFW critical or collaborative projects that best address the most pressing issues related to listed species recovery and conservation in California.
+Finally, the Director, or his Executive Team designee, has 50 discretionary points to distribute during his review to use for CDFW critical or collaborative projects that best address the most pressing issues related to listed species recovery and conservation in California.

 Final Selection Process

-The CDFW approved project list is finalized and submitted to USFWS for their review and approval.
+The ranked CDFW proposal list is finalized and submitted to USFWS for their review and approval.
 USFWS priorities or requirements can influence project selection in any given year.
 USFWS priorities and criteria are included in each year's Federal RFP.
 A list of approved projects will be updated and available on the Traditional Section 6 website each year once they have been approved by the USFWS Regional Director.